Managing your money ‒ current students

 November

 Get support with your finances: November might be when you start to notice your bank balance getting low.
 If this happens to you, try not to panic.
-Book an appointment with a Money Doctor who can help you review your budget and make sure you're receiving all the funds you're eligible for.
+Book a Money Doctor appointment to help you review your budget and make sure you are receiving all the funds you are eligible for.
 You might also find it useful to review some of the mini-courses on Blackbullion, our online financial skills platform, for example: Budgeting 101 and Make Budgeting Work For You.

 Need some extra financial support?
 If you are in financial hardship, consider applying to the DMU Support Fund, which helps with general living and course-related costs.
 Please check the categories it can help with and the eligibility criteria before applying.